Skip to main content

 What If No Match Is Found?

 Healthy loans with strong collateralization are highly unlikely to default due to failed refinancing.
 The auto-refinance engine is designed to prioritize continuity and in nearly all cases, healthy loans will successfully auto-refinance.
 That said, borrowers should still monitor collateral value.
 Refinancing does not prevent liquidation due to price-based liquidations.
+If no matching lender is available when your loan expires:

 • A 48-hour grace period begins